usnistgov/ucef/vagrant/readme.md

-these are developer notes and contains many inaccuracies.

 this directory builds a UCEF virtual machine from a vagrant box (produced from packer). it's intended to checkout and build a specific version of the code. all dependencies - and installation steps that take significant time - should be part of the packer build process instead.

-remove the packer ip addresses in the JSON file and use --provider=virtualbox when using vagrant up

-# requirements
-either
-- Windows 10
-- Vagrant 2.2.7
-- VirtualBox 6.1.4r136177

-or
-- Windows 10
-- Vagrant 2.2.7
-- Hyper-V 10.0.17134.1

-other build environments are not tested

-# installation
-all installation steps must be done as an administrator. when using a terminal application to execute the commands listed in this section, make sure to launch the terminal as an administrator.

-each time you run the packer build process to generate a new vagrant box, run the following command with {{vm_name}} substituted for the value you've specified in ubuntu-1804-amd64 (default value of ubuntu-1804-amd64). for Hyper-V builds, `vagrant box add builds/{{vm_name}}-hyperv.box --force --name ucef-base`. for VirtualBox builds, `vagrant box add builds/{{vm_name}}-amd64-virtualbox.box --force --name ucef-base`

-execute the following command in this directory from an elevated command prompt:
-`vagrant up`

-if you are using Hyper-V, vagrant may prompt you to select a virtual network switch towards the start of the installation process. select a switch that has internet access.

-when built, restart the virtual machine once before using it. otherwise the networking settings will not take effect.

 # configuration options
 most configuration options are in the file `machine.json`: